Wide excision operations

 The adjacent picture demonstrates a pilonidal operative wound left open to secondary

 Over the years, the basic wide excision technique underwent various modifications aimed to cope with the limited success and healing difficulties of pilonidal operations.
 Blame was put, in part, on the presence of the operative suture line, at the bottom of the natal cleft.
 Accordingly, a technique of asymmetric excision of the pilonidal area was introduced, resulting in the suture line being deviated laterally from the clefts' bottom.
-Indeed, deviation of the suture line laterally proved to reduce recurrence rate of the disease compared to excisions with midline suture line (Karydakys operation and Bascom mark II operation).
+Indeed, deviation of the suture line laterally proved to reduce recurrence rate of the disease compared to excisions with midline suture line (Karydakys operation and Bascom cleft-lift operation).

 Others ascribed the high recurrence rate and disturbed wound healing to the high tension applied on surrounding tissues approximated to cover and close the wide operative defect.
 Complex surgical techniques were therefore developed in which skin and underlying tissues from the buttocks are released and moved medially to cover the wound.
 Using such tissue flaps in techniques of plastic surgery prevents tension closure, flattens the natal cleft and moves suture line out of the cleft.
 Recurrence rate is thus reduced to a few percent, but at the price of an extensive and cosmetically deforming surgical procedure, involving the buttocks.